-Melbourne-based travel writer, Catherine Best has taken six international and four domestic work trips so far this year.
-With three young children to organise before she travels, she says that preparation is always a juggle.
-She coordinates extra daycare for her three-year-old son and extra after school care for her daughters, eight and five.
+Melbourne-based travel writer, Catherine Best has been known to take multiple international and domestic work trips in a year.
+With three young children to organize before she travels, she says that preparation is always a juggle.
+She coordinates extra childcare for her three-year-old son and extra after school care for her daughters, eight and five.

 Travel when you’re a single parent

 Michael Feely is a widower with a busy career as Associate Director in the professional services sector.